-also known as: Potholes.
+also known as: Road maintenance.

-The County Council is responsible for maintaining adopted non-trunk roads in Northumberland.
+We are responsible for maintaining adopted non-trunk roads in Northumberland.
 This includes planned maintenance such as road resurfacing, reconstruction and gully cleaning, as well as ad-hoc repairs to potholes and other defects.

 County.
 Maintenance of the highway includes making safe potentially

 Please click below to report a problem to us:Report

 Or you can contact

 The A1, A19 and A69 within Northumberland are the